Our graduate program offers both MSc and Ph.D. degrees in Pharmacology.

 In the thesis-based MSc, students are trained to conduct research under the supervision of one or more Graduate Faculty members.
 Students devote themselves to a specific area of pharmacological research and present their research findings in a thesis and defend their findings at an MSc examination.

-In the thesis-based study students are expected to think critically about scientific issues and develop a knowledge-base in pharmacology while formulating hypotheses in a specific area of pharmacological research.
-They will test their hypotheses through active research and present their investigations in a thesis.
-In course-based Applied Clinical Pharmacology, students will engage in research and hands-on training in academic, commercial, health care and government settings.
-Courses will feature a breadth of fundamental and applied pharmacology topics with emphasis on translational research.
+In the course-based Applied Clinical Pharmacology MSc, students engage in research and hands-on training via a course-based format in academic, commercial, health care and government settings.
+Courses will feature a breadth of fundamental and applied pharmacology topics with an emphasis on translational research.

 In the Ph.D. program, students conduct independent original research under the supervision of one or more Graduate Faculty members.
 Students in the Ph.D. program will conduct thesis research at an advanced level compared to the MSc program and ultimately will present their investigations in a Ph.D. thesis and defend their research at a Ph.D.
 Final Oral Examination.

 In addition, Ph.D. students acquire training in basic pharmacological principles and research concepts and also acquire a breadth of training through an additional full-course equivalent (Ph.D. minor course) and completion of four Ph.D. breadth modules.